Representation Learning with Statistical Independence to Mitigate Bias: Introduction

 The two most prevalent types of biases are dataset bias \cite{salimi2019interventional,khosla2012undoing} and task bias \cite{lee2019algorithmic,huang2012biased}. \textit{Dataset bias} is often introduced due to the lack of enough data points spanning the whole spectrum of variations with respect to one or a set of protected variables (\ie, variables that define the bias).
 For example, a model that predicts gender from face images may have different recognition capabilities for different races with uneven sizes of training samples \cite{buolamwini2018gender}. \textit{Task bias}, on the other hand, is introduced by the intrinsic dependency between protected variables and the task.
 For instance, in neuroimaging applications, demographic variables such as gender \cite{eichler1992gender} or age \cite{dobrowolska2019age} are crucial protected variables; \ie, they affect both the input (\eg, neuroimages) and output (\eg, diagnosis) of a prediction model so they likely introduce a distorted association.
 Both bias types pose serious challenges to learning algorithms.

 With the rapid development of deep learning methods, Convolutional Neural Networks (CNN) are emerging as eminent ways of extracting representations (features) from imaging data.
 However, like other machine learning methods, CNNs are prone to capturing any bias present in the task or dataset when not properly controlled.
-Recent work has focused on methods for understanding causal effects of bias on databases \cite{salimi2019interventional,khademi2019algorithmic} or learning fair models \cite{li2019repair,tommasi2017deeper,khosla2012undoing,salimi2019interventional} with de-biased representations based on recent developments on invariant feature learning \cite{ganin2016domain,bechavod2017learning} and domain adversarial learning \cite{elazargoldberg2018adversarial,sadeghi2019global}.
-These methods have shown great potential to remove dataset bias when the protected variables are dichotomous or categorical.
+Recent work has focused on methods for understanding causal effects of bias on databases \cite{salimi2019interventional,khademi2019algorithmic} or learning fair models \cite{li2019repair,tommasi2017deeper,khosla2012undoing,salimi2019interventional} with de-biased representations based on the developments in invariant feature learning \cite{ganin2016domain,bechavod2017learning} and domain adversarial learning \cite{elazargoldberg2018adversarial,sadeghi2019global}.
+These methods have shown great potential when the protected variables are dichotomous or categorical.
 However, their applications to handling task bias and continuous protected variables are still under-explored.